mstefarov/fCraft/README.txt

 === Troubleshooting ===========================================================

 Server does not show up on minecraft.net list:
     Make sure that server is public.
-Open ConfigGUI, set Visibility: [Public] (or set <IsPublic> to true in config.xml).
+See 2nd paragraph of "Initial Setup" section, above.

 "Could not connect to server: it's probably down":
     Make sure that you added firewall exception for fCraft (if applicable),